imagej/imagej.github.io/_pages/Jython_Scripting_Examples.md

 #### Importing classes

-{% include importing-classes lang='Jython ' %} You can specify imports in Jython as follows:
+{% include importing-classes lang='Jython' %} You can specify imports in Jython as follows:

     from java.io import File